7 Mystery Books Like The Inheritance Games

 The Westing Game is about a bunch of different people who all move into an apartment building.
 It’s right next to this house that used to be lived in by a rich millionaire named Mr. Westing.
 One Halloween night, the main character goes into the house on a dare, and she finds the dead body of Mr. Westing.

 In his Will, he leaves stuff to everybody who moved into the apartment building, and none of them knew him.
 So they all go to the house to hear Will read.
-It turns out that they all have to compete in a game together on teams, and then whoever wins, wins all of his inheritance.
+It turns out that they all have to compete in a game together on teams, and then whoever wins wins all of his inheritance.

 So during all that, snow storm comes and blocks them all in, and someone starts trying to off the other heirs and murder them so they can have less competition for the money.
 This book has one of the best mystery plots I’ve ever read.
 The twists are good, and you can’t assume one person is doing everything or anybody is who they say they are.

 Like The Inheritance Games, the characters are so realistic, and every single one is well characterized.
 As you learn more about them, you start to figure out who would be capable of everything going on.
 Every time you begin to think about one of them, something happens, and it changes.
-It was the first mystery novel to win a Newbery Medal, which is a big accomplishment.
+It was the first mystery novel to win a Newbery Medal, which is a significant accomplishment.
 The writing is great, and the plot and pacing are excellent.
 So definitely check this book out.

 The Westing Game